red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

-When it started to snow on Christmas Eve, I was concerned.
-On Christmas Day the snow sparkled on the garden, stating to the world that winter is here.
+When it starts to snow on Christmas Eve, I’m concerned.
+On Christmas Day, the snow sparkles on the garden, telling the world that winter is here.

 red hot poker kniphofia snow garden Victoria, Vancouver Island, BC, Pacific Northwest